gabetucker2/gostack/README.md

  <h2>General</h2>

+ If depth is inputted as type{int}, then every substack and card down to that int will be considered.
+If depth is inputted as type{[]int}, then only the levels as deep down from the top as each int will be considered.
+For instance, if you wanted to test for all things in the first, second, and third layer from the outer stack, then you would do depth = 3.
+If you only wanted to test the first and the third, however, then you would do depth = []int {1, 3}.

  Executing `go run executive/executive.go` in a terminal in the main directory, or executing `go run .` in the `executive` directory, will run whichever file(s) are being called by `executive.go`.

  **Generalized Functions** refer to functions that have a `findType` and `findData` parameter, meaning they perform a search through the stack for upon where to act.